ishad0w/amd---vega-m-drivers-hack/README.md

 # Hack-to!
 * __Clean install is preferred.
 Use [DDU](https://www.guru3d.com/files-details/display-driver-uninstaller-download.html) for driver uninstall and Windows Driver update disabling.__

+__FYI__: You can download original INFs or WHOLE original driver from release files.

 1. Go to [Releases](https://github.com/ishad0w/amd---vega-m-drivers-hack/releases) and get latest one ZIP release (or WHQL).
 2. Download driver from release notes link.
 (Original AMD Driver).
 3. Execute.
 Wait for unpack and error. :)